-At Hendershot, Cannon & Hisey, P.C., our Texas OSHA lawyers work with a range of employers in matters involving both reactive defense to violations and proactive counsel for ensuring compliance.
+At Hendershot, Cowart & Hisey, P.C., our Texas OSHA lawyers work with a range of employers in matters involving both reactive defense to violations and proactive counsel for ensuring compliance.
 Because achieving a safe and healthy workplace is no easy feat amid the dense laws and regulations with which employers must comply, we understand the critical role we play in helping clients reduce exposure to accidents, citations, and the adverse consequences they can create.

 One essential way we do this is to work closely with clients in helping them understand what they should be evaluating in terms of workplace conditions.
 Generally, this involves taking steps that comprehensively address all matters of safety in the workplace, including steps to:

 - Collect and review information about workplace hazards (present or likely to be present)

 - Conduct initial and periodic assessments to identify new or recurring hazards

 - Investigate past incidents, including accidents and near-misses, to identify areas for improvement

 - Evaluate hazards associated with policies for emergencies or non-routine situations